DigitalMeatbag/earhole/README.md

 ## Features

-- Real-time audio spectrum visualization
+- Real-time audio spectrum visualization with selectable modes
 - Fullscreen mode (press F or F11)
 - Graceful exit with farewell message (press Q or Esc)
 - Startup message when audio is detected
 - Smooth animations and color transitions
+- Mode menu (press ` to toggle)

 ## Prerequisites